Qcent/NetJoy/JoySender++/README.md

 - It is important to note that excessively noisy or glitchy analog sticks on your joystick can potentially cause issues during the mapping process.

+- Pressing `Esc` will skip the current input.
+Allowing you to not set a mapping for an input.

 - Once you have successfully mapped all the desired inputs for your joystick, JoySender++ will be able to emulate your joystick inputs as an Xbox360 controller on a machine running JoyReceiver++.

 - To remap your selected joystick inputs, simply press Shift+M within the JoySender++ application.
 This will initiate the remapping process and allow you to modify or update the mapping configuration.